MOMENTUM

 Credits: .5 (per semester)

 Course Description: The Electrical/Electronic Systems course is one of four advanced level automotive courses to give students a next level experience once they have completed Automotive Investigation.
-The goal of these courses is to teach at a rigorous industry standard level.
-Rigorous training will prepare students for post-secondary education, part-time entry level employment, or to perform high level repairs on their own vehicles
+The goal of these courses is to teach at a higher industry standard level.
+The training will prepare students for post-secondary education, part-time entry level employment, or to perform high level repairs on their own vehicles

 Read More about Automotive Electrical/Electronic Systems